stefan-beuchert/MovieRecommender/README.md

 A cheat sheet with my most important clean code principles.
 I decided to write my cheat sheet in python, so I can test my code examples right on the spot.
    * [Cheat Sheet](tasks/clean_code_cheat_sheet.py)

-And the five points, that proof my use of clean code.
-You can finde more details for each point in the linked file.
+And the five points, that prove my use of clean code.
+You can find more details for each point in the linked file.

    * Cheat Sheet points 3 and 4:

       Keeping statements simple and making them multiline, if necessary.
-      This can also help debuging code, by just commenting out one or more lines and still keep the statement syntacticly correct.
+      This can also help debugging code, by just commenting out one or more lines and still, keep the statement syntactically correct.

       [backend.py](src/main/python/api/backend.py)

    * Cheat Sheet point  8:

-      Choosing good variable names, to make code selfexplanatory.
+      Choosing good variable names, to make code self-explanatory.

       [data_processing.py](src/main/python/processing/data_preprocessing.py)